 Our opponents have pointed out that the above image of Lovelady was taken from a movie in which his shirt does, for a split-second appear to be unbuttoned.
 I have watched that movie, frame by frame, seeking the most open view of the shirt.
 Here it is, alongside Doorman's.

-What you see above is what they were referring to.
-You see that narrow sliver of light on Lovelady?
+You see that narrow sliver of white on the right on Lovelady?
 That is what they are talking about, believe it or not.
 What is it?
 Is it even real?
 Do unbuttoned shirts really behave like that?
 Is that comparable to what we see on Doorman?
 Of course not.
 It looks like they forgot to sprawl open his shirt, so they tried to fix it.
 They overlooked the need for the shirt to be unbuttoned when they made the phony movie and then went back afterwards to add the white sliver.
 How hapless and pathetic is that?
 We will have more to say about that phony movie on the next page.
 You'll see that everything about that guy is fake.

 Notice in the very top collage on this page that Oswald's shirt was loose-fitting.
 You see it bunching and folding from excess material.
 That's because Oswald lost weight between New Orleans and Dallas.
 And notice the same, huge cavernous open sprawl on both.
 It was the same shirt and a very unique one.
 It was more of a shirt-jacket.
 It was a hybrid between a shirt and a jacket.
 It was lightweight like a shirt, but it had the lay of a jacket.
 Unbuttoned, it tended to sprawl open much more than most shirts do.
 You could not find it in the United States today, and you may not have been able to find it in the United States in 1963.
 Odds are great that Lee brought it back with him from Russia.
-How unfortunate for the conspirators that Oswald chose to wear such an unusual shirt that day.
+How unfortunate for the conspirators that Oswald chose to wear such a unique shirt that day.